adrianocalvitto/wpdocker/readme.md

 You can easily access the WordPress/PHP container with `docker-compose exec`.
 Here's a simple alias to add to your `~/.bash_profile`:

 ```
-alias dcbash='docker-compose exec --user root phpfpm bash'
+alias wpdwp='docker-compose exec --user root phpfpm bash'
 ```

-This alias lets you run `dcbash` to SSH into the PHP/WordPress container.
+This alias lets you run `wpdwp` to SSH into the PHP/WordPress container.

 Alternatively, there is a script in the `/bin` directory that allows you to SSH in to the environment from the project directory directly: `./bin/ssh`.